SBD1/2024.2-unimancer/docs/sql/triggers.md

         JOIN mochila ON mochila.id = item_instancia.mochila_id
         JOIN inventario ON inventario.id = mochila.id
     WHERE item_instancia.id = NEW.id;

-    -- Update character's fields multiplying by each potion's effect field multiplier UPDATE personagem
+    UPDATE personagem
     SET
         inteligencia = inteligencia * (SELECT inteligencia FROM efeito WHERE id IN (SELECT efeito_id FROM pocao_efeito WHERE pocao_id = NEW.item_id)),